maurizioquadrio/maurizioquadrio.github.io/theses.markdown

 DNS and LES with the immersed-boundary technique

 - Fabiana **Ghilardi** (2024, December)
-Drag reduction in transitional pipe flows
+Transition to turbulence in drag-reduced pipe flows

 - Lorenzo **Pionetti** (2024, December)
-Turbulent Skin-Friction Drag Reduction by Tensegrity Fabric
+Turbulent skin-friction drag reduction by tensegrity fabric

 - Andrea **Portioli** (2024, December)
-GPU programming on hybrid computing architectures
+Porting a DNS solver to a multi-GPU architecture

 - Lucrezia **Vigo** (2024, December)
 Numerical prediction of light-driven algal growth in a photobioreactor